raphaelpthibeault/compiler/README.md

 This project is a compiler for a custom language defined in a compiler class.
-The language supports multiple inheritance and has custom C-style syntax.
+The language supports multiple inheritance and has custom Rust-style syntax.

 The compiler uses a table-driven recursive descent parser.
 The chosen intermediate representation for the syntax analysis phase was an abstract syntax tree (AST).